ftravers/datomic-tutorial/README.md

 first:

     [:find ?e
-     :where [?e :user/email _]]
+     :where [?e :user/email]]

 Datalog is the query language to extract entities from datomic.
-The basic shape of a query is:
+We have two parts to the datalog, the `:find` part and the `:where` part.
+The query part selects (narrows down) the records (entities).
+This is truely the querying part.
+So this corresponds to the `WHERE` clause in SQL.
+The `:find` part, is basically what to show from the found records.
+So this naturally corresponds to the `SELECT` part of sql.
+Lets focus on the `:where` part first.

+Where clauses take one or more vector clauses that are of the form:

     [entity-id field-name field-value]

-The `?e` basically means we aren't specifying a specific entity id, so just fill this in with what entity ids you find.
+In our example the `?e` basically means we aren't specifying a specific entity id, so just fill this in with whatever entity ids you find.
 Next we specify an actual field name, `:user/email`.
 So this is like a constant, whereas `?e` is like a variable.
-Finally, the underscore in the field-value position, basically says, the field value can be anything, we aren't constraining it.
-The `:user/email` part of the query restricts the entities to only entities that have that field.
+This means restrict the entities to ones who actually have the field:
+`:user/email`.

 When we run this query which basically reads: "Get us all the entities that have the field: `:user/email`.
 In datomic speak, they call these